rubygems/rubygems/doc/rubygems/CONTRIBUTING.md

 ### Running bundler tests

-Everything needs to be run from the `bundler/` subfolder.

 To setup bundler tests:

     bin/rake spec:parallel_deps

-To run the entire bundler test suite in parallel (it takes a while):
+To run the entire bundler test suite in parallel (it takes a while), run the following from the `bundler/` subfolder:

     bin/parallel_rspec